Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

          # /var/lib/concordium-testnet to be used as the node's database directory.
          - /var/lib/concordium-testnet:/mnt/data

-3. Modify the node name that will appear on the network dashboard.
+3. Modify the node name that appears on the network dashboard.
 This is set by the environment variable

    .. code-block:: yaml